MariAyanami/WA-SuperBot/README.md

 We highly appreciate your interest in contributing to this project!
 As it's an open-source initiative, we welcome contributions from anyone.
 When contributing to this project, it's mandatory to follow the prescribed Code of Conduct.

 ## Request for Pull
+While submitting a pull, kindly ensure that your